APIDevTools/swagger-express-middleware/docs/samples/walkthrough2.md

 Overview
 --------------------------
-This sample expands upon [Sample 1 walkthrough](running.md) and demonstrates a few more advanced features of Swagger Express Middleware, such as setting a few options, initializing the mock data store, and adding custom middleware logic.
+This sample expands upon the [Sample 1 walkthrough](running.md) and demonstrates a few more advanced features of Swagger Express Middleware, such as setting a few options, initializing the mock data store, and adding custom middleware logic.

 Running the Sample